jomapps/character-library/docs/character-library-5-characters-collection.md

               type: 'text',
               label: 'Motivations & Goals',
               admin: {
-                description: 'What drives this character, their goals and desires.', },
+                description: 'What drives this character, their goals and desires.
+(Migrated from richText in v2.0.1)', },
             },
             {